Scarabyte/SSW690-Project/docs/DevelopmentPlan.md

 * Back up plan (individual and project)
   * Android Virtual Device using AVD Manager in Android Studio
   * Platform-independent groundwork using desktop PCs (e.g. algorithm development, model training, etc)
-  * Switch target to Raspberry Pi if an insurmountable difficulty is encountered (note: becomes riskier as project progresses)
+  * Switch target to Raspberry Pi if an insurmountable difficulty is encountered (note: becomes riskier as project progresses; mitigated by leveraging the platform-independent groundwork)
 * Review Process:
   * Leverage the sprint retrospective - review contributions from the past week/sprint.
   * Will you do architecture, usability, design, security, privacy or code reviews?
+    * Architecture and design review will be completed as part of the Week 3 assignments
   * What approach will you use for the reviews (formal, informal, corporate standard)?
+    * Given the small size of the team and the time constraints of the semester, reviews when needed will be conducted 'live' with the team members so that issues can be resolved quickly
   * Who is responsible for the reviews and resolving any issues uncovered by the reviews?
-  * Code readings?
+    * The team member will present their work to the group for discussion and approval; whenever possible, comments raised should be resolved within the meeting itself so as not to delay approval or closure of related issues.
 * Build Plan:
   * Revision control system and repository used
-    * GitHub repository located at https://github.com/Scarabyte/SSW690-Project/
+    * GitHub repository located at [https://github.com/Scarabyte/SSW690-Project/](https://github.com/Scarabyte/SSW690-Project/)
     * Includes issue tracking and project management with the ZenHub extension
   * Regularity of the builds
     * Once work on sprints begins, informal builds should be completed by the team member for each new feature/issue addressed (i.e. to the extent possible, do not commit code that does not produce a working build)